Get E-Book

 process.chdir(os.tmpdir());

-console.log(process.cwd());Use it sparingly.
-Changing the working directory mid-execution affects every later relative filesystem path resolution in the process, including code in third-party modules that may be using relative paths internally.
-Worker threads cannot call process.chdir(), but they run inside the same process and can still observe the current working directory through APIs that consult it.
+Worker threads cannot call process.chdir(), but they live inside the same process and can observe the current working directory through APIs that use it.

-When the target path does not exist, process.chdir() throws ENOENT.
-When the process lacks permission to enter it, it throws EACCES.
-The call is synchronous and blocking because it calls chdir() directly; no thread pool is involved.
+If the target path does not exist, process.chdir() throws ENOENT.
+If the process lacks permission to enter it, it throws EACCES.
+The call is synchronous and blocking because it calls the platform chdir() path directly.
+It does not use the thread pool.

 pid and ppid

-process.pid is the operating system's process ID for the current process.
+process.pid is the operating system process ID for the current process.
 The kernel assigns it when the process starts.
-It is unique among currently running processes, though IDs are recycled after processes exit.
+It is unique among currently running processes, but the OS can reuse the same number after the process exits.

-console.log(`Parent PID: ${process.ppid}`);process.ppid is the parent process's ID: the process that spawned this one.
 If you ran node app.js from a bash shell, process.ppid is the shell's PID.
-If your process was forked by another Node process through child_process.fork(), process.ppid is that parent's PID.
+If another Node process started this one with child_process.fork(), process.ppid is that parent process's PID.

 const fs = require('node:fs');